Sexual Harassment Guidelines

 Download the guidelines here.

-A printed version of the guidelines is being sent out across the Connexion in late August/early September.
+A printed version of the guidelines was sent out across the Connexion in late August/early September.
 If you require additional copies, they can be ordered as a free resource through the Methodist Publishing website.

 Further resources and information to complement these guidelines can be found as follows:

 SafeguardingThe Safeguarding policy of the Methodist Church can be found here.

 In addition, there is advice from HM Government regarding information sharing for practitioners involved in safeguarding.
 This can be downloaded here.

 Complaints and DisciplineThe Methodist Church Complaints and Discipline procedures can be found here.

 ConfidentialityA summary of the Methodist Church guidance on confidentiality can be found here, and the Methodist Church guidelines can be downloaded here: Guidelines for Good Practice in Confidentiality and Pastoral Care (Pdf)